 Abd Wahab, N., & Rahman, A. R. A. (2011).
 A framework to analyse the efficiency and governance of zakat institutions.
 Journal of Islamic Accounting and Business Research, noting that zakat research lacks a comprehensive and diverse focus.
 They highlighted the need for more studies on zakat management, collection, and distribution.
-1
+3

-According to a study by Rifka Mustafida et. al., (2020) performed a comparative study titled "The Optimalization of Zakat in Achieving Maqashid Sharia: Case Study of Indonesia and Malaysia."
-2 Their findings indicate that zakat has potential benefits for Maqāṣid al-Sharī'ah, but its effectiveness can be improved with better collection and distribution mechanisms.
+Farihah Amirah Binti Ahmad Faiz and Norhayati Hassan (2018) performed a comparative study titled "The Optimalization of Zakat in Achieving Magashid Sharia: Case Study of Indonesia and Malaysia."
+4 Their findings indicate that zakat has potential benefits for Magasid al-Sharī'ah, but its effectiveness can be improved with better collection and distribution mechanisms.

 Wan Mohamad Zawawi Wan Ismail and Norsaidah Mohd.
-Yusoff (2016) reviewed "Zakat and Its Role in Achieving Maqasid Al-Shariah."
-They concluded that zakat is essential for achieving Maqāṣid al-Sharī'ah by promoting social justice, poverty alleviation, and economic development.
+Yusoff (2016) reviewed "Zakat and Its Role in Achieving Magasid Al-Shariah."5 They concluded that zakat is essential for achieving Magāsid al-Sharī'ah by promoting social justice, poverty alleviation, and economic